bkuhlmann/sublime_text_kit/README.md

     bundle exec rspec spec

+# Upgrading

+For those upgrading from Sublime Text Kit v2.0.0 or earlier, be mindful of the following changes:

+0. Ensure you are using Sublime Text 3 (it is currently in Beta but your v2.0.0 license will work).
+0. Update the `~/.sublime/settings.yml` file to switch from a `workspace_dir` to a `metadata_dir` instead.
+0. Run the following commands to rebuild your project/workspace and session metadata:

+        stk -m -R # Destroys and rebuilds your existing project/workspace metadata to Sublime Text 3 format. skt -s -r # Rebuilds your session history with project metadata as generated above.

 # Workflow

-The following demonstrates a common workflow that makes you more productive with Sublime Text:
+The following demonstrates a default Sublime Text setup:

-0. Run: `stk -e` (define Sublime Text Kit settings for project roots and workspace directory).
+0. Run: `stk -e` (define Sublime Text Kit settings for project roots and metadata directory).
 0. Shutdown Sublime Text (i.e. `CONTROL+Q`).
-0. Run: `stk -p -D` (optional -- start with a clean slate.
-WARNING: This deletes all project metadata in the workspace dir).
-0. Run: `stk -p -c` (creates project metadata so Sublime Text knows where to source the project from).
+0. Run: `stk -c` (creates project metadata and rebuilds the session metadata so Sublime Text has a complete project history from which to jump through via the `CONTROL+COMMMAND+P` shortcut).
-0. Run: `stk -s -r` (rebuilds Sublime Text recent workspace metadata based on the project metadata created in Step #4).
+   ).
-0. Launch Sublime Text
-0. Type: `COMMAND+CONTROL+P` to toggle between projects.
-Notice that you can easily (fuzzy type) project names to jump between them.
+0. Launch Sublime Text and use the `CONTROL+COMMAND+P` keyboard shortcut to toggle between projects.
+Notice that you can (fuzzy type) project names to jump between them.
 0. Breeze through your project workload with ease. :)

 # Troubleshooting

 - When rebuilding workspaces, ensure Sublime Text is shutdown or changes won't be applied.
-- When rebuilding workspaces, ensure workspace_dir (as defined via settings.yml) points to a directory containing *.sublime-project files.
+- When rebuilding workspaces, ensure workspace_dir (as defined via settings.yml) points to a directory containing *.sublime-project and *.sublime-workspace files.

 # Versioning